barbeetazara1/crud-go-lang/README.md

 # Http METHOD
-A Documentation of the http method:
+A Documentation of the http method using GO-Lang:
 - POST
 - PUT
 - DELETE